 6 Facts About WASH Advancements in India

 - Water in Rural Communities.
-Between 2017 to 2018, India’s national water mission expanded to become the National Rural Drinking Water Mission (NRDWM).
-While other programs and departments addressed sanitation in urban centers, NRDWM cares for the rural regions of India.
+Between 2017 and 2018, India’s national water mission expanded to become the National Rural Drinking Water Mission (NRDWM).
+While other programs and departments address sanitation in urban centers, NRDWM cares for the rural regions of India.
 One goal is the institution of piped water supplies to rural households.
 As of 2019, “18% of rural households had been provided with Piped Water Supply (PWS) household connections.”

 Recent years have seen several WASH advancements in India.
 The Indian government, large and small businesses as well as nonprofit organizations, are all playing an important part in ensuring access to safe water and sanitation.
 Education and creative solutions are made possible thanks to hard work and global cooperation.